Updated Solar Tax Credit Information for 2019

-FOUR Questions Everyone’s Asking About the Solar Tax Credit
+What is the Federal Solar Tax Credit

-The Investment Tax Credit (ITC) is currently a 30 percent federal tax credit claimed against the tax liability of residential (IRC Section 25D) and commercial and utility (IRC Section 48) investors in solar energy property.
-The Section 25D residential ITC allows the homeowner to apply the credit to his/her personal income taxes.
-This credit is used when homeowners purchase and install solar systems in their homes.
+The ITC is currently a 30 percent federal tax credit claimed against the tax liability of residential, commercial, and utility investors in solar energy property.
+The Section 25D residential ITC allows homeowners to apply the credit to their personal income taxes.
+The credit can be used when homeowners purchase and install solar systems in their homes.
 Under Section 48, businesses that buy, install, develop, or finance the project can claim the credit.
 The credit, essentially, is a dollar-for-dollar reduction in the income taxes that a person or company would otherwise pay the federal government.

 Calculating your 30 percent ITC can vary if you are a homeowner or commercial business.
 The ITC tax credit for residential can be found under Section 25D.
 If you are a homeowner, then you can calculate your 30 percent on the net installed cost, after you have deducted the value of any state or utility rebates.
 If your solar installation was $15,000 and you received a utility or state rebate of $3,000, your total upfront expense is now $12,000.
 You would then multiply 30 percent by $12,000 for a $3,600 solar tax credit that you can use to pay your taxes to the IRS.